section-engineering-education/engineering-education/content/articles/laravel-8-collections/index.md

 - [Finding data](#finding-data)

 ### Prerequisites
-To follow along, you need some basic knowledge of Laravel and PHP.
+To follow this article along, you need some basic knowledge of Laravel and PHP.

 ### Objectives
 This tutorial will help you understand Laravel collections and how they can be implemented in a web project.

 ### Defining Laravel collections
 Laravel collections can be regarded as modified versions of PHP arrays.
-They are located in the ` Illuminate\Support\Collection` directory and provide a wrapper to work with data arrays.
+They are located in the `Illuminate\Support\Collection` directory and provide a wrapper to work with data arrays.

 We create Laravel collections using the following code snippet: